Research Data Ownership and Retention

 The University claims ownership of research data for projects conducted at the University, under the auspices of the University or using University resources by faculty, staff, students, post-doctoral fellows, scholars, and visiting scientists in the course of their scholarly activities.
-Both researchers and the University have rights and responsibilities for retaining research data.
+Principal Investigators and the University have rights and responsibilities for retaining research data.

 This policy provides the requirements for the retention of data and data access as well as the transfer of data when an investigator leaves the University.